inttter/mdbadges-cli/README.md

 # [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?&logo=discord&logoColor=white)](#)
 ```

-If you want to use a prefix, such as `--style`, you can run the same command with the prefix after it (prefixes have -- or - before them).
+If you want to use a prefix, such as `--style`, you can run the same command with the prefix after it.

 For example: